rockz5555/contacts-management/README.md

 ### Installation

 1. Clone the repository.
-2. Navigate to the `client` folder.
+2. Navigate to the `contacts-management` folder.
 3. Install the dependencies using `npm install`.

 ### Usage